spotify/XCMetrics/docs/How to Deploy Backend.md

 # Backend Deployment

+We provide an [official Docker image](https://hub.docker.com/r/spotify/xcmetrics): `spotify/xcmetrics`.

-This repo includes a Dockerfile that you can use to build a docker image (`docker build .`) that can be deployed to the cloud.
+You can also build your own, this repo includes a Dockerfile that you can use to build a docker image (`docker build .`) that can be deployed to your own Docker registry.

 ## 1. Requirements